mejed-alkoutaini/designer-portfolios/README.md

-# Designer Portfolios

-A list of designer portfolios for your inspiration
+# A curated list of the best designer portfolio websites

+A hand-picked collection of outstanding designer portfolio websites showcasing UI design, UX case studies, branding, and creative direction.
+Inspired by popular developer portfolio lists and built for designers seeking inspiration.

 Have you created a portfolio you're proud of?
 Share it with the world!
 Submit this [form](https://templyo.io/designer-portfolios) or open a PR to this repo and let's showcase your work!